 |Item number CD1115||Designation Denix Decorative Replica by Coachgun Wyatt Earp from 1868||Category Free sale||Length (cm) 89||Weight (g) 2636||MSRP 175 € incl. tax||

 The available products can be ordered by your gunsmith who will be delivered in 24 / 48h, unavailable products are being replenished, but your gunsmith may have in stock, ask!

-Faithful and quality manufacturing, wood and metal.
-Realistic dimensions and weights.
+Faithful manufacturing and quality, wood and metal.
+Realistic dimensions and weight.

 Double-barreled rifle used by Wyatt Earp, USA 1868.

 Wyatt Berry Stapp Earp (March 19, 1848 - January 13, 1929), born in Monmouth, Illinois.
 He was one of the protagonists of the shooting in the UK.
 Corral in Tombstone, Arizona, with Doc Holliday, Virgil Earp and Morgan Earp.
 He is one of the legendary figures of the American West who has inspired many westerns.

 Wyatt Earp was a very famous marshall in the American West for his extreme hardness against those who broke the law, incorruptible and daring in his proceedings.
 His fame was at Tombstone.
 During his management as Marshall, he lost one of his two brothers and another was paralyzed by the vengeance of his enemies.